There is no national screening programme for melanoma because:

 You could ask a friend, relative or partner to look at areas of skin that you can't see easily.
 Make sure you are familiar with the normal appearance of any areas that have been badly sunburned in the past.

-About half of all melanomas diagnosed develop from existing moles.
+Some melanomas develop from existing moles.
 The rest grow on what was previously normal skin.
 So if you notice a new abnormal mole or one that seems to be growing quickly or changing, show it to your doctor.

 People at higher risk of melanoma